Fair Warning Excerpt

 “It says you went to jail for sixty-three days.”

 “I was protecting a source.
-I wouldn’t give up the name of a source.
-The federal government wanted it.”
+The federal government wanted it, but I wouldn’t give up the name.”

 “What happened to her?”